 Wheel Fairings for Maximum Propulsive Efficiency

-For maximum propulsive efficiency, rather than only reducing drag on the faster-moving upper wheel through streamlining exposed upper wheel surfaces, minimizing drag on these same upper wheel surfaces is more effectively accomplished simply through shielding these same surfaces from impinging headwinds altogether, including both tire as well as wheel rim surfaces.
+For maximum propulsive efficiency, rather than only reducing drag on the faster-moving upper wheel through streamlining aero-wheel rim surfaces, minimizing drag on these same upper wheel surfaces is more effectively accomplished simply by shielding these same surfaces from impinging headwinds altogether, including both tire as well as wheel rim surfaces.

 Our patent US 9,878,745 is also the first to teach that the highly magnified upper-wheel drag can be nearly eliminated entirely simply by using shielding to actually minimize overall vehicle drag; by only minimally shielding the critical upper wheel, overall vehicle drag is minimized; too much or too little shielding of the upper wheel then increases overall vehicle drag away from this minimized drag condition, being a system mechanics principle taught by the invention.
 Thus, a new method for minimizing vehicle drag is taught by this patent: configure a minimally extended fairing shielding only the most critical drag-inducing uppermost wheel.

 We understand the natural skepticism that comes with these claims, as minimizing vehicle drag of open-wheeled vehicles has been a long-sought endeavor.
 Surely this idea would be been fully explored before by the automotive racing community, and yet to our surprise, it had not.
 In fact, we delayed ourselves many years before concluding that this idea still needed investigation.